Undergraduate Program

 The Bachelor of Science in Biomedical Engineering (BSBME) is a degree program that combines training in design, research, and practical methods with a solid math, science, and engineering curriculum to provide education with breadth and depth in the field.
 A key aspect of biomedical engineering is its interdisciplinary nature; introductory courses in mathematics, statistics, biology, chemistry, and physics, together with technical electives in natural sciences and engineering build the basis for creating the synergy among these disciplines that is required in the practice of biomedical engineering.
 The BSBME degree program also includes design and research projects, biomedical engineering specific courses, and culminates in a senior capstone project experience.

 The mission of the Bachelor of Science degree in Biomedical Engineering is to provide students with undergraduate experiences that provide a sound basis for professional practice in biomedical engineering, life-long learning, and leadership roles in the biomedical engineering field.
-The BSBME program is accredited by the New England Commission of Higher Education (NECHE).
-It is also accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET) through 2026.
+Tufts University is accredited by the New England Commission of Higher Education (NECHE).

 The student outcomes of the Bachelor of Science in Biomedical Engineering specify that, by the time of graduation, all graduates will be able to: